MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrievemultistring.md

 ### -param Values

+The Values to be retrieved from the ObjectBag.

 ## -returns

 Returns `STATUS_SUCCESS` if the call was successful.
 Otherwise, it returns an appropriate error code.
 For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).